 This research is a joint project of the R. Kunze and M. Hilker groups and part of the Collaborative Research Centre CRC973 "Priming and Memory of Organismic Responses to Stress".

-If plants can recognize egg deposits on their leaves, these can be reliable warning cues of subsequent larval herbivory and the plants get a chance to "prepare" for improved defence actions against the larvae.
-We found that egg deposition by the cabbage white butterfly (Pieris brassicae) onto Arabidopsis thaliana leaves, but not exposure of the plant to the other stresses like 'chilling' or fungal infection, improves the plant´s anti-herbivore defence against larvae (Firtzlaff et al., 2016).
+When herbivorous insects deposit eggs on a leaf, the larvae that hatch some days later will start feeding on these leaves and damage the plant.
+If plants can recognize egg deposits on their leaves, these can be reliable warning cues of subsequent larval herbivory and the plants get a chance to "prepare" for improved defense actions against the larvae.
+We found that egg deposition by the cabbage white butterfly (Pieris brassicae) onto Arabidopsis thaliana leaves, but not the exposure of the plant to the other stresses like 'chilling' or fungal infection, improves the plant´s anti-herbivore defense against larvae (Firtzlaff et al., 2016).
 We investigate the characteristics of the egg-associated stimulus that warns Arabidopsis of future herbivory, the function of Arabidopsis genes with altered transcriptional profiles in feeding damaged leaves that previously carried eggs, the molecular 'memory' of the plants for prior egg deposition, and the impact of the plant´s longevity on its primability and persistence of the primed state.